sun-ntu/Codes-for-Nature-Method-Brief-Communication-srTHGM-2019/README.md

 Mice_In_Vivo_pseudo_color.m: show image of tumor microenvironment of a formed melanoma tumor on a mouse model with pseudo color, and plot its pseudo-colored image strength distribution of each channel.
 (For Figure 3b and 3c.)

 srTHGM.m: program for calculating saturation oxygenation of in vivo red blood cells for mice and human, based on the calculation result of calibration from ex vivo red blood cells and collagen of mice and human.
-(Figure 4b, 4e, 4h and 5a-5j.)
+(Figure 4b, 4e, 4h, 5a-5j and Supplementary figures.)

 ## Instructions for programs